Gsunshine/Enjoy-Hamburger/README.md

 ## Contact

 Feel free to contact me if you have additional questions or have interests in collaboration.
 Please drop me an email at zhengyanggeng@gmail.com.
-Find me at [Twitter](https://twitter.com/ZhengyangGeng).
+Find me at [Twitter](https://twitter.com/ZhengyangGeng) or [WeChat](assets/WeChat.jpg).
 Thank you!

-Response to recent emails may be slightly delayed to March 26th due to the deadlines of ICLR.
-I feel sorry, but people are always deadline-driven.
-QAQ

 ## Acknowledgments